SwissDataScienceCenter/renku/docs/user/getting_started_renkulab.rst

 1. `Create a new project`_
 2. `Add input data to your project`_
 3. `Install and manage Python packages`_
+4. `Work using Jupyter Lab`_
-4. Share your results and collaborate with your peers
+5. Share your results and collaborate with your peers

 Create a new project
 ^^^^^^^^^^^^^^^^^^^^